• Skip to primary navigation

 Jump to Recipe Print Recipe

-Known in Thailand as nam jim gai (sometimes spelled nam chim kai), the Thai sweet chili sauce is perfect for fried and grilled foods such as chicken wings, Thai pork toast, Thai spring rolls, and deep-fried meatballs or crispy pork wontons.
+Known in Thailand as nam jim gai (sometimes spelled nam chim kai), the Thai sweet chili sauce is perfect for fried and grilled foods such as chicken wings, Thai pork toast, Thai spring rolls, and crispy fried butterfly pea flowers or crispy pork wontons.
 It calls for very simple ingredients, is super easy to make and ready under 20 minutes!

 Thai sweet chili sauce in a ceramic bowl